Ranjitsethu/gutenberg/README.md

 vi) Deciding which algorithm is best

-After checking the performance of each model we concluded that TF-IDF with Support vector Machine (SVM) and stemming is the best practice is to be used to get more accuracy
+After checking the performance of each model we concluded that TF-IDF with Logistic Regression and stemming is the best practice is to be used to get more accuracy